essenciary/GenieTodoMVC/documentation/deployment.md

 We'll use the `t2.micro` with 1 vCPU and 1 GB of RAM.
 This image is free tier eligible - meaning that if you qualify for the free tier offer, you'll use this for free.

-Next create a key pair - to keep things simple we won't use it now but download it and store it safely so you can login to your server over SSH in the future.
+Next create a SSH key pair - to keep things simple we won't use it now but download it and store it safely so you can login to your server over SSH in the future.

 Then go ahead a create a security group - leave the SSH access and make sure to allow HTTP and HTTPs traffic from the internet.